-The surplus value created by these services rises when taking into account that most of content providers and aggregators are institutions of the public sector that are limited-budget organizations (especially during the economic crisis).
+The surplus value created by these services arises when taking into account that most of content providers and aggregators are institutions of the public sector that are limited-budget organizations (especially during the economic crisis).
 Furthermore, a part of them are small institutions that do not have financial possibilities and intellectual resources to develop software and information products similar to the aforementioned services.
+Controlled vocabularies, metadata crosswalking general public, another part is being implemented via "Europeana Cloud: Unlocking Europe's Research via The Cloud " and in "Local Content for Europeana Cloud" projects.

-Controlled vocabularies, metadata crosswalking tools, etc. are very specific software and information products, the development of which requires cohesion of professionals from different countries.
+tools, etc. are very specific software and information products, the development of which requires collaboration by professionals from different countries.

-On the other hand, the provision of such products like free (or available for a token fee) cloud computing services for content providers and aggregators would be a great support (especially for small institutions) that would give an impetus to the activities of digitization of heritage of higher quality and greater volume.
-From the viewpoint of creation of general European cultural space, controlled vocabularies would play an important role as they would help to bring down historical and cultural boundaries formed by national narratives at the end of the 19th century - beginning of the 20th century that could be treated as the reasons of potential social conflicts when moved to a digital space.17
+On the other hand, the provision of such products as free (or available for a token fee) cloud computing services for content providers and aggregators would be a great support (especially for small institutions) that would give an impetus to the activities of digitization of heritage of higher quality and greater volume.
+From the viewpoint of creation of general European cultural space, controlled vocabularies would play an important role as they would help to bring down historical and cultural boundaries formed by national narratives at the end of the 19th century - beginning of the 20th century that could be treated as the reasons of potential social conflicts when moved to a digital space.16